Exploring Menorca’s Best Beaches

 CALA MACARELLETA

 It’s hard to pull a ‘favourite’ card with somewhere blessed with such beautiful beaches as Menorca.
-But at a stretch, I’d have to say Cala Macarelleta is mine.
+But for many, Cala Macarelleta may be it.

 A tranquil cove surrounded by sun-bleached banks, this quadratic beach gently slides into the transparent water.
-The first time I visited, I had the beach almost entirely to myself (in June!), but the last few years have seen this spot become one of the most famous beaches in Menorca, and it’s really not hard to imagine why!
+The first time I visited (many years ago now), I had the beach almost entirely to myself – in June! – but the last few years have seen this spot become one of the most famous beaches in Menorca, and it’s really not hard to imagine why…

 Things to know before visiting Cala Macarelleta

-• There are no facilities at this beach, but Cala Macarella is just around the corner and has toilets, rubbish bins and a beach bar to utilise (although last time I visited there was a lone barman who arrived on a boat to whip up fresh mojitos!)
+- There are no facilities at this beach, but Cala Macarella is just around the corner and has toilets, rubbish bins and a beach bar to utilise.

 CALA MACARELLA